Pupil Leadership 2025

 Head Pupils

-Two year 6 pupils will be appointed Head Pupils by the headteacher at the first opportunity in September of each academic year.
-Pupils will be nominated by their year 5 teachers and should possess the following qualities:
+Four year 6 pupils will be appointed Head Pupils by the staff at the first opportunity in September of each academic year.
+Pupils will complete an application and should possess the following qualities:

 • An outstanding example of a HTL pupil